kadamvignesh/k8s-kind-voting-app/README.md

 ### Description:

 Led the deployment of scalable applications on AWS EC2 using Kubernetes and Argo CD for streamlined management and continuous integration.
-Orchestrated deployments via Kubernetes dashboard, ensuring efficient resource utilization and seamless scaling.
+Orchestrated deployments via Grafana dashboard, ensuring efficient resource utilization and seamless scaling.